ThisisRDSharma/Siddu-/README.md

  process of moving a validated model into a live environment, ensuring it's integrated smoothly and used for real-time decision-making by coordinating across development, IT, and business teams?s

+Was SQL the only tool used for data extraction, or were there any additional tools or software involved in the process?